SECURITIES AND EXCHANGE COMMISSION

 |(Principal Financial and Accounting Officer)|

-The companies received topline results from KarMMa-3, a Phase 3, global, randomized, multicenter, open-label study evaluating Abecma compared to standard combination regimens in adults with multiple myeloma that are relapsed and refractory after two to four prior lines of therapy and refractory to the last regimen.
+(PRINCETON, N.J., & CAMBRIDGE, Mass., AUGUST 10, 2022) -- Bristol Myers Squibb (NYSE: BMY) and 2seventy bio, Inc. (Nasdaq: TSVT) today announced positive topline results from KarMMa-3, a Phase 3, global, randomized, multicenter, open-label study evaluating Abecma (idecabtagene vicleucel) compared to standard combination regimens in adults with multiple myeloma that is relapsed and refractory after two to four prior lines of therapy and refractory to the last regimen.
 KarMMa-3 is the first randomized clinical trial to evaluate a CAR T cell therapy in multiple myeloma.
 Results of a pre-specified interim analysis conducted through an independent review committee showed that KarMMa-3 met its primary endpoint of demonstrating a statistically significant improvement in progression-free survival.
 Treatment with Abecma also showed an improvement in the key secondary endpoint of overall response rate compared to standard regimens.
 Follow-up for overall survival, a key secondary endpoint, remains ongoing.

 Safety results in the trial were consistent with the well-established and predictable safety profile of Abecma previously demonstrated in the pivotal KarMMa trial.
 No new safety signals were reported in this study.

-The companies’ broad clinical development program for Abecma includes clinical studies (KarMMa-2, KarMMa-3, KarMMa-7, KarMMa-9) in earlier lines of treatment for patients with multiple myeloma.
+The companies’ broad clinical development program for Abecma includes clinical studies (KarMMa-2, KarMMa-3, KarMMa-7) in earlier lines of treatment for patients with multiple myeloma.
 For more information visit clinicaltrials.gov.

 Important Safety Information